singhv1shal/User-designed-Hash-Map-in-C/README.md

 #### Update
 #### Resize

-The implementation uses open addressing/Closed hashing and double hashing to handle the collisions.
+The implementation uses open addressing and double hashing to handle the collisions.

 ## How to Run